A Derivation of Intelligence from Guided Relation-Creation

 and:

-So action is viable in , but not viable in .
+So is not viable in .

-Since action is selected from the guidance-state:
+Since action is selected from , equal effective guidance conditions select the same action:

 So:

-16. Contact-Failure
+15. Contact-Failure

 Let: